 14. Brazilian Berries – Jabuticaba

 If you plan to take a trip to Brazil, Jabuticaba should appear in your travel book.
-This fruit is native to Minas Gerais, Rio de Janeiro, Sao Paulo, and Goias in Brazil.
+This delicious black-colored fruit is native to Minas Gerais, Rio de Janeiro, Sao Paulo, and Goias in Brazil.
 Also, it is popular in Argentina, Peru, Bolivia, and Paraguay.

 It is a member of the Myrtaceae, and the fruit will grow directly on the tree’s trunk.
 Its appearance is similar to a Mangosteen.
 It is covered by dense and purple skin, and you can feel a hint of astringent from the skin.

 You will immerse yourself in the sweetness of its white or rosy pink flesh.
 It consists of about 1 to 4 large seeds depending on the varieties.
 It has existed in Brazil since pre-Columbian times.
 It is compatible with eating raw or making jams, wines, or tarts.

 Nutrients: High in phosphorus, potassium, vitamin B1, iron.

 Season: Its season lasts from late March to April in Brazil.

 How to eat: The standard method to eat Jabuticaba is to create a hole in its skin and suck the flesh out.

 Dragon Fruit is a climate fruit loved by many Brazilians and tourists.
 It had the name “Dragon Fruit” in 1963 because of the leathery skin and scaly spikes on the outside.
 Its appearance is similar to the head of a dragon.
 In addition, people often call it “Piyata”.